-a strong presence.
-With the our foray into the market to provide instructor-led learning in niche IT-related courses.
+Through our competitive, examoriented courses, particularly in Banking, SPSC, Insurance, RRB and SSC, we have established a strong presence.
+With the acquisition of Edureka, we made our foray into the market to provide instructor-led learning in niche IT-related courses.

-Edureka's YouTube channel has highest subscriber base in the Edureka's customers are spread Kingdom.
-The acquisition of Edureka has given Veranda markets, allowing it to expand its global customer base.
+Edureka's YouTube channel has over 3 million subscribers- the highest subscriber base in the world in the IT education sector.
+Edureka's customers are spread all over the world, with many from United States and United Kingdom.
+The acquisition of Edureka has given Veranda access to these international markets, allowing it to expand its global customer base.